 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-One of the ways that the District manages its exposure to interest rate risk is by investing in LAIF, which is readily available upon demand.
+The District manages its exposure to interest rate risk by investing in LAIF, which is readily available upon demand.